epiphany-platform/CommonDataLayer/docs/CDL-Cli.md

     --file <optional:schema-path>
 `

-- if `--file` is provided, specific file must have valid json inside.
+- If `--file` is provided, the specified file must have valid JSON inside.
 - If `--file` is missing, the CLI will expect JSON to be piped in over `stdin`.
 - A schema containing `true` will accept any valid JSON data.
 - New schemas are assigned a random UUID on creation, which will be printed after a successful insert.